open-source-labs/Reactime/README.md

   <a href="#how-to-use">How To Use</a> • <a href="#features">Features</a> • <a href="https://reactime.io">Website</a> • <a href="#read-more">Read More</a>
 </p>

-Currently, Reactime supports React apps using stateful components and Hooks, including frameworks like Gatsby and Next.js, with beta support for Recoil and Context API.
+Currently, Reactime supports React apps using stateful components and Hooks, with beta support for Recoil and Context API and frameworks like Gatsby and Next.js.

-<b>Reactime version 9.0</b> allows you to run A/B testing on your application by storing a "series" of state data snapshots.
-At any stage in the dev cycle, devs could run Reactime again and select any past series to do an A/B test with the current series of snapshots.
-With Save Series, developers have access to view trends in their App's component render times during development by comparing the previous series of snapshots.
+<b>Reactime version 11.0</b> implements full compatibility with React Hooks.
+Additionally, hover functionality was added to all of the nodes that populate in the history tab, allowing developers to more easily view the state at that snapshot.

-Reactime 9.0 fixes previous version bugs and incorporates improved user experience for saved snapshot series.
+Reactime 11.0 fixes existing bugs while also improving the user experience for information tooltips.

 After installing Reactime, you can test its functionalities with your React application in development mode.